 The Volkswagen CC VR6 4Motion features the narrow-angle 3.6-liter V6 rated at 280 horsepower and 17/25 mpg.
 It comes with all-wheel drive.
 The 2012 Volkswagen CC VR6 4Motion can accelerate from 0-60 in less than seven seconds, according to Volkswagen.
 The VR6 4Motion is a pricey package, however.

 We found the highway ride smooth and solid, firm but not harsh.
 It isn't a high-performance car, but it's lighter than the Maxima or Lexus IS.
 The electromechanical steering makes parking easy.
 The brakes work very well.

 The profile says upscale too, but it sure doesn't say Volkswagen.
-Think of the Beetle, and you see that we've come a long way baby.
-The CC looks more upscale than even the $80,000 Phaeton.
+Think of the Beetle, and you see that we've come a long way from utilitarian transportation.
+The CC looks more upscale than even the full-size, slow-selling Phaeton of 2004-06.
 Just not as big.

 Out of the bold front fender flares, character lines zoom rearward and upward like speed lines, most dramatically the top lines that nearly touch the taillights.
 The lower line has a chrome strip pasted over it, and it wraps around the rear of the car over the rear bumper.
-Next you notice the chrome rocker panels and sigh, and know that this is someone's perception of style.
+Next you notice the dull finish of the rocker panels, which visually lowers dark-colored CCs even more.